muratk5n/thirdwave/en/README.md

 ---

-For two teams take their past K games, for those games calc goal avg, passes per minute, bad passes per minute, fouls per minute, number of completed passes per minute in the attacking 30%/20% of the field (see how detailed it is), it goes on...
+For two teams we can look at their past K games, within that calc goal avg, passes per minute, bad passes per minute, fouls per minute, number of completed passes per minute in the attacking 30%/20% of the field (see how detailed it is), it goes on...
 Taking such stats for two teams even eyeballing one can probably gauge a winner.
-"AI" just automates that, adds another layer of (let's be honest here) simple stupid linear regression, and reports a result.
+"AI" just automates that, adds another layer of (let's be honest here) extremely simple linear regression, and reports a result.

 [[-]](https://github.com/GoogleCloudPlatform/ipython-soccer-predictions/blob/master/predict/wc-final.ipynb)